sirenuf/COD-PS3-DemonWare-Research/README.md

 Now because of just the natural progression of development, underlying engine modifications, changes in the Demonware SDK, the previous solution of just retrieving the XUID from the Demonware auth response and putting it in the local cache wasn't as straightforward in both BO1 and MW3.
 With the help of Claude and a bit of reverse engineering however, I could very easily port this to [my project **CODPatch-PS3**](https://github.com/sirenuf/CODPatch-PS3) to make this fix portable (albeit with a wildcard memory signature scanner for BO1 because of the aforementioned jumping offsets, and an additional thread which watches and corrects the identity post auth.
 You don't notice any of this however).

 ## What about BO2?
-I am 99.999% sure BO2 suffers from the exact same underlying XUID missmatch.
-The reason why I won't go over it however is because I don't need to. [setsid's **BO2 Freeze Patch**](https://github.com/setsid/bo2-ps3-psn-freeze-fix) addresses the freezing issue, and the fix is legit to NOP one line in all three different executables.
-Reading his report, I think it is safe to assume that the issue is also related to the our broken 64 bit XUID number.
+I am 99% sure BO2 suffers from the exact same underlying XUID missmatch as MW2, MW3 and BO1.
+The reason why I won't go over it however is because I don't need to. [setsid's **BO2 Freeze Patch**](https://github.com/setsid/bo2-ps3-psn-freeze-fix) addresses the freezing issue, and the fix is just a one liner at the same space in all three executables.

-After NOPing these lines, with no XUID adjustment, the game plays and runs exactly how it should.
-So there is no real reason to keep trying to find out on a deeper level at how the T6 engine works.
-If you're capable and interested though, issues and PRs are welcome.
+There is no real benefit to investigate the T6 engine at a lower level with this new knowledge to see if you can approach this in a different way to what setsid has already done, as the game plays and functions exactly as it should.
+If you're capable and motivated however, additional documentation is welcome via issues or PRs.

 # Why does the XUID even differ?
 Well to start of, in 2019 Sony decided to introduce the ability to change your current PSN username (aka online ID).
 It was in 2018 when Sony started playing with this idea, [adding it to their APIs](https://kotaku.com/game-developers-say-theyre-preparing-for-psn-name-chang-1829521254).